 We may need to know: How can we support ourselves on both sides when off balance?
-Can we roll in this environment (if paddling a closed cockpit sea kayak or using thigh straps).
-Can we perform a self-rescue?
+Can we roll in advanced environments?
 Can we remain with our craft and paddle in the event of capsize?
 What would we do if we, or somebody else, is separated from their craft?
-How would we safely get ourselves or others back into the craft?
+Can we self-rescue?
+Can we get others back into the craft in an advanced environment?
 Can we help to rescue an injured fellow paddler?
 How would we deal with loose kit?
-How can we be proactive when being rescued or rescuing others?
+Are we able to continue if our kit is broken or lost?
+How can we be proactive when being rescued or rescuing others in an advanced environment?
 What strategies can we use to work with others to prevent or deal with incidents?
+How will the advanced conditions affect all of our decisions on dealing with mishaps?
+Do we have sufficient plans and strategies for all potential incidents?
+Are we able to summon help?